What are no credit check payday loans UK?

 No credit check payday loans UK are ones that are offered without the lender first examining your track record in repaying previous credit commitments.

 Payday loans are personal loans with short repayment terms, sometimes as little as one month.
 They can also be quick loans – lenders often claim to be able to have the funds in your bank account within minutes of your application being approved.
+Some companies operate exclusively online, others have physical shops.

 A credit check is a comprehensive review of your track record – have you always paid on time in the past, or have you missed payments on loans, credit cards etc?